-Sites in South Carolina would be identified to implement the pilot during the pilot period.
+Up to four sites in South Carolina would be identified to implement the program during the pilot period.
 The final product would be a 2-3 year long program for high school students and is intended to be an additional career completer pathway.
-The estimated cost for the development of the curriculum, teacher training and pilot is 1.5 million.
+The estimated cost for the development of the curriculum, teacher training and pilot is 3 million.